 Thai Stock Market May Test Resistance At 1,400 Points

-(RTTNews) - The Thai stock market on Thursday halted the four-day losing streak in which it had stumbled almost 25 points or 1.9 percent.
-The Stock Exchange of Thailand now sits just above the 1,385-point plateau and it's called to open to the upside again on Friday.
+(RTTNews) - The Thai stock market has ticked higher in back-to-back sessions, collecting almost 10 points or 0.7 percent along the way.
+The Stock Exchange of Thailand now sits just above the 1,380-point plateau and it may find additional support again on Thursday.

-The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to follow suit.
+The global forecast for the Asian markets is upbeat on continued optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses figure to follow suit.

-The SET finished sharply higher on Thursday following gains from the food, consumer, finance, industrial, property, resource and technology sectors.
+The SET finished slightly higher on Wednesday as gains from the food, property and service sectors were limited by weakness from the industrial, resource and technology companies.

-Among the actives, Advanced Info improved 1.44 percent, while Thailand Airport rose 0.38 percent, Asset World strengthened 1.55 percent, Banpu advanced 0.88 percent, Bangkok Bank collected 0.72 percent, Bangkok Expressway gathered 0.61 percent, BTS Group accelerated 0.93 percent, CP All Public retreated 1.35 percent, Charoen Pokphand Foods skidded 1.06 percent, Energy Absolute soared 2.90 percent, Gulf spiked 1.12 percent, Kasikornbank shed 0.40 percent, Krung Thai Card added 0.56 percent, PTT Oil & Retail gained 0.56 percent, PTT perked 0.74 percent, PTT Exploration and Production increased 0.98 percent, PTT Global Chemical jumped 1.95 percent, SCG Packaging rallied 1.72 percent, Siam Concrete perked 0.39 percent, True Corporation surged 3.21 percent, TTB Bank climbed 1.08 percent and Krung Thai Bank, Siam Commercial Bank, B. Grimm, Thai Oil and Bangkok Dusit Medical were unchanged.
+Among the actives, Advanced Info added 0.49 percent, while Asian Marine skyrocketed 8.13 percent, Thailand Airport rallied 1.55 percent, Asset World strengthened 1.48 percent, Banpu advanced 0.90 percent, Bangkok Bank and Energy Absolute both sank 0.71 percent, Bangkok Expressway declined 0.61 percent, B. Grimm climbed 0.91 percent, BTS Group slumped 0.87 percent, Gulf retreated 1.69 percent, Kasikornbank fell 0.40 percent, Krung Thai Bank shed 0.59 percent, Krung Thai Card collected 0.54 percent, PTT Oil & Retail lost 0.56 percent, PTT perked 0.75 percent, SCG Packaging dropped 0.85 percent, Siam Concrete jumped 1.97 percent, Thai Oil slid 0.42 percent, True Corporation gained 0.63 percent and TTB Bank, Charoen Pokphand Foods, Siam Commercial Bank, PTT Global Chemical, PTT Exploration and Production, CP All Public and Bangkok Dusit Medical were unchanged.

-The lead from Wall Street suggests mild upside as the major averages opened modestly higher on Thursday and remained in the green throughout the session, ending at fresh record closing highs.
+The lead from Wall Street is positive as the major averages opened higher on Wednesday and largely stayed that way throughout the session.

-The early strength on Wall Street came as stocks continued to benefit from positive reaction to Wednesday's monetary policy announcement by the Federal Reserve.
+The strength on Wall Street came as traders again looked to pick up stocks at reduced levels after the previous day's mediocre performance.

-While the Fed left interest rates unchanged, as widely expected, the central bank also maintained its forecast for three interest rate cuts this year.
+A decrease by treasury yields also contributed to the strength in the markets amid ongoing optimism about the outlook for interest rates following the Federal Reserve's monetary policy announcement last week.
+While the Fed left interest rates unchanged, as expected, officials kept their forecast for three rate cuts this year.

-In U.S. economic news, the Labor Department noted a slight drop by first-time claims for U.S. unemployment benefits last week.
-Also, the National Association of Realtors said existing home sales unexpectedly soared in February.

-Crude oil futures settled lower on Thursday, weighed down by a stronger dollar and weak gasoline demand in the U.S. West Texas Intermediate Crude oil futures for May dipped $0.20 at $81.07 a barrel.
+Crude oil prices dropped on Wednesday after data showed an unexpected increase in U.S. crude and gasoline inventories last week.
+West Texas Intermediate Crude oil futures for May ended lower by $0.27 or 0.33 percent at $81.35 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!